- Computers, Printers and Copy Machine

 - The following groups are exempt from meeting room rental fees: AARP, The Contemporary Club, and Town Departments.

-- The meeting room seats 40 people and is equipped with a digital projection system.
-The Library's wireless Internet service is available.
+- The Library's wireless Internet service is available.
 The Library does not offer technical support on individual laptops.

-- To reserve the room you may print and complete the Library Meeting Room Application 2017 form and bring it to the Information Desk during regular business hours.
+- To reserve the room you may print and complete the Library Meeting Room Application 2017 form or Library Meeting Room Application 2018 and bring it to the Information Desk during regular business hours.

 - The Halle Conference Room is locked when not is use.
 Patrons with a reservation should check at the Reference Desk for access to the room.
 Drinks and food are allowed in the conference room.
 The room should be left clean and orderly at the completion of your reservation.
 A trash can for food items is available in the room.